inet-framework/inet-showcases/_docs/general/mobility/index.md

 There are all kinds of motions that can be modeled.
 This section takes a look at them, and gives examples of how they can be simulated in inet, which mobility modules implement them, and how to combine mobility modules to create complex motion.

 The models can be grouped <!--according to several aspects/-->along several dimensions.
-The following sections will describe such dimensions and their categories, illustrating mobility models in each category with mobility modules and example simulations.
+The following sections describe such dimensions and their categories, illustrating mobility models in each category with mobility modules and example simulations.
 Of course, a mobility module can belong to multiple categories.
 The dimensions along which we categorize mobility models in this showcase are the following:

 - **Type of movement**
 - **Scope of the model**